learn-co-curriculum/python-intro-to-strings/README.md

 help('strings')
 ```

-    No Python documentation found for 'strings'.
+    no Python documentation found for 'strings'
-    Use help() to get the interactive help utility.
-    Use help(str) for help on the str class.

-The `help()` word with Python comes out of the box with the language, and is like an old school Alexa.
-And just like Alexa, it often doesn't understand us.
-Let's follow it's stern directions, and see what happens when we type in `help(str)`.
+The `help()` word with Python comes out of the box with the language and is like an old school Alexa.
+Just like an Alexa, it often doesn't understand us.
+Let's follow its stern directions, and see what happens when we type in `help(str)`.

 ```python